Data Governance, Streaming Operations, Security

 Naming conventions standardize field names, avoiding confusion.
 Policies can enforce camelCase or snake_case, prevent abbreviations, or require specific prefixes for certain field types.

 Documentation requirements can mandate descriptions for schemas and fields, improving discoverability and understanding across teams.
+These documentation policies are essential components of data contracts between producers and consumers.

 Security and Privacy Policies